wolfgangr/guntaPERL/setup/README-systemd.md

 ### `watchdog.pl`
 I replaced the shell script `watchdog.sh` from the cron machine by a tiny little perl script.
 It's written as infinite - sleeping-most-of-the-time - called-once demon.
-So there is not process creation overhead.
+So there is no iterative process creation overhead.
 It's hard to find in in `top` at all.

 Functionally it does the same thing, at much higher rate, and presumably much lower system load:
-Everey once a while aka `$looptime` seconds, it calls a `rrdupdate last` on all `@watched` databases in `rrddir`.
+Everey once a while aka `$looptime` seconds, it calls a `rrdupdate last` on all `@watched` databases in `$rrddir`.
 If the **last update is younger than `gracetime`**, anything is assumed to **work well**.
 This finding is reported to `systemd` by issueing **`systemd-notify 'WATCHDOG=1'`**.

 The first time such a succesful update is found, an extra **`"systemd-notify 'READY=1'`** is reported before.
-Due to the matching **`Type=notify`** clause in the unit file this is when systemd regards our guntamatic.service successfully up and running.
+Due to the matching **`Type=notify`** clause in the unit file this is when `systemd` considers our **`guntamatic.service`** successfully **up and running**.
-When we call eg `sudo systemctl start guntamatic.service`, this call will block until systemd receives this `READY=1`.
+When we call eg `sudo systemctl start guntamatic.service`, this call will block until systemd receives this `READY=1` -
- - until `TimeoutStartSec=180` is over or impatient user hits <^C>.
+until `TimeoutStartSec=180` is over or the impatient user hits <^C>.

 If anything ist fine, this is just a matter of seconds.
-This is why I added some test polling rate `$loopt_onfail`  to speed op detection of succesful start.
+This is why I added some test polling rate `$loopt_onfail`  to speed up detection of succesful start.

 ## watchdog timing
 We query our caouldron twice a minute add odd times, but log it with time rounded down to whole minutes.
-So every minute, at sec 23 (in my test setting), we get new values, which, however, are already valued as 23 s old.
+So, every minute, at sec 23 (in my test setting), we get new values, which, however, are already valued as 23 s old.
 The next value is not earlier than at second 83.
 Thus, `$gracetime = 120` allow for just one missing read.
-In a crowded, instable environment, this may be to short and trigger unnecessary restarts.
+In a crowded, instable environment, this may be too short and trigger unnecessary restarts.
+Be prudent and watch log files.

+Provided succesful logging, the watchdog reports 'no need to worry' aka `WATCHDOG=1` every `$looptime = 20`seconds.

 Once updates grow overdue, it takes a maximum of `$looptime = 20` for the watchdog to find out and stop reporting `WATCHDOG=1` to systemd.
 There we have `WatchdogSec=60` systemd will wait before it tries to reastart everything.